fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The year 10 A.H.
 (A.D.
 631) is called the Year of the Delegations.
 Many Arab tribes sent delegations to Medina both to accept Islam, and to give Muhammad Mustafa their pledge of allegiance as their temporal sovereign.

 In year one of Hijri (A.D.
-622) Medina had the status of a city-state but within ten years it had burgeoned into the capital of a “national” state.
+622) Medina had the status of a city-state but within ten years it had burgeoned into the capital of a "national" state.
 The whole peninsula had acknowledged its spiritual and temporal authority.
-Muhammad Mustafa, may God bless him and his house, had established internal peace in the whole country, and had taken effective steps to safeguard the “national” interests of the Muslim umma.
+Muhammad Mustafa, may God bless him and his house, had established internal peace in the whole country, and had taken effective steps to safeguard the "national" interests of the Muslim umma.
 There was no threat to the security of the Islamic State from any external aggression.

 The Jews and the Christians were paying taxes or tribute (Jizya).
 They were enjoying all the rights of citizenship of the Islamic State, and they were enjoying full religious freedom.
-The Arabs, most of them now converted to Islam, were on the eve of a vigorous “national” renaissance.
+The Arabs, most of them now converted to Islam, were on the eve of a vigorous "national" renaissance.
 These were only a few of the countless blessings that Islam had brought to the Arabian pennsula.

 </details><details><summary>